There is someone lies dead in the bushes,

 You've been identified by two who saw you:

-one at the door, and one commit the crime!'
+one in the yard, and one commit the crime!'

 knowing the phantom was in custody.